 Our next stop was Pittsburgh, 450 miles down the road.
 What a nightmare!
 It’s been years since the last time I drove in the area.
 There was construction and detours everywhere.
 We didn’t get to Grandma’s place until 6:30pm.
 She invited us to stay with her and we gladly accepted.
 That allowed us to spend more time with her and avoided a late commute to the hotel.
-The cats stayed locked up in the bathroom, but that was much larger than the car (they were in the car for 50 straight hours).
+The cats stayed locked up in the bathroom, but that was much larger than the car (they had been in the car for 50 straight hours).
 One thing that really amazed her was the amount of stuff that came out of our car.
 “Are you sure you’re not driving a pickup truck?”, she asked.
 I guess it was sort of like the little circus clown car with dozens of clowns piling out of it.
 I shared a snapshot of the things we’re carrying in our car a few paragraphs up.
 The packed Travel Organizer is inset.

 Next, we drove 375 miles to Lexington, KY.
 Driving with the cats is possibly like traveling with kids.
 Okay, probably not.
 But they do get bored and demand attention.
 They also fight over any inch of space that the other may be occupying.
 “I want the sun… I want the lap…It’s too quiet… It’s too hot…” We stayed with an internet friend, Clay, while visiting Lexington.
 He and I share an interest in diesel-powered Volkswagens.
 He showed me his two modified VWs.
 My friends think I’M a techno-weenie.
 This guy’s got LOTS of goodies on his cars.
 His GTI-VR6 is frightfully fast.
 I have so many wants and so little money… the story of many lives.
 With 120 cars being stolen each week near my next duty station, it’s probably good that my car is not an eye-catcher.